DETAILED ACTION

 It would be obvious to one of ordinary skill in the art to include in the task management

-Referring to Claim 3, see discussion of claim 1 above, while Guru in view of Nahamani in further view of Qin teaches the method above, Guru in view of Nahamani in further view of Qin does not explicitly disclose a method having the limitations of, however,
+Referring to Claim 3, see discussion of claim 1 above, while Guru in view of Nahamani in further view of Casa teaches the computer-implemented method above, Guru in view of Nahamani in further view of Casa does not explicitly disclose a computer-implemented method having the limitations of, however,

 Van Hickman teaches identifying an effect of the request on a second software by inputting the request into a dependency impact engine, the dependency impact engine comprising the dependency vector and dependency logic (see; par.
 [0039] of Van Hickman teaches multiple data sources in connection with one another), and